glouw/blog/_posts/2018-03-11-littlewolf.md

 ![](/images/lw/4.PNG)

 This is accomplished by checking the floating point decimal value for zero.

-    Point probe = dec(ray.x) == 0.0f ? dx : dy;

 Wall hits between two walls uses a diagonal probe (dc), else there will be contention between the color indices.

 ![](/images/lw/5.PNG)

 This is calculated by subtracting the horizontal vector from the vertical vector.
-If the resulting vector magnitude is small, the ray is diagonal:
+If the resulting vector magnitude is small, the ray is diagonal, ultimately yielding the expression for three probe cases as:

-    probe = mag(sub(hor, ver)) < 1e-3f ? dc : probe;
+    const Point probe = mag(sub(hor, ver)) < 1e-3f ? dc dec(ray.x) == 0.0f ? dx : dy;

+# Wall Height

 The height of the wall is calculated by taking the normal ray to the wall (in this case, the x direction), and multiplying the focal length of the field of view (0.8 from before in the first image).
 The normal is clamped to a small value in case the player